ras-vanessali/Canadian-Adjustments/README.md

 ### what sales data been used?
 - US and Canada auction sales data
 - categories in the input file
-- sales in rolling 12 months
+- pull sales data in rolling 12 months but use most recent X data points in model
 - model year in between 2008 to 2020
 - sale price greater than 10
 - M1 values greater than 0